rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

     other team members to raise any concerns.
   - Seconding can only be used to approve a MCP.
 - FCP
+  - A Final Comment Period is started by a T-compiler member, it's a tool to get concrete consensus from the team.
-  - A final comment period will require sign-off from a majority of the compiler team to approve a proposal and then a ten day waiting period.
+  - Requires sign-off from a majority of the compiler team to approve a proposal and then a ten days waiting period.
   - FCPs can be used to approve any form of proposal.

 ## Proposals